 Some even sell inflatable aliens, in case you long for an alien to cuddle up with at night.
 Don’t worry, I won’t judge you.

 Officially called the International UFO Museum and Research Center, Roswell’s UFO Museum attempts to inform and entertain visitors about the history of alleged alien activity in the area.
-I’ll say it flat out: This museum sucks.
+I’ll say it flat out: This place is not good.

 It does a lousy job of telling the story of the alien landing.
 Most of what’s on display are just old newspaper clippings, posted on peg boards that look like they came from K-Mart in the 1970s.

-Only one piece caught my attention, and that was the actual alien from the 1994 Showtime movie ‘Roswell.’
+Only one UFO museum exhibit caught my attention, and that was the actual alien from the 1994 Showtime movie ‘Roswell.’

-Admission to the UFO Museum in Roswell costs only $5, so if you do find yourself in the city, you might as well stop by.
-It’s worth seeing – just don’t expect too much.
+Admission to the International UFO Museum and Research Center in Roswell costs only $5.
+There’s a reason it’s so cheap!
+If you do find yourself in the city, you might as well stop by.
+The Roswell alien museum is worth seeing – just don’t expect too much.